OfficeDev/office-js-docs/reference/shared/office.context.auth.getAccessTokenAsync.md

 ### callback method
 When the function you passed to the  _callback_ parameter executes, it receives an [AsyncResult](../../reference/shared/asyncresult.md) object that you can access from the callback function's only parameter.

-In the callback function passed to the  **getAccessTokenAsync** method, you can use the properties of the **AsyncResult** object to access the [add-in identity objects](#Identity-Objects).
+In the callback function passed to the  **getAccessTokenAsync** method, you can use the properties of the **AsyncResult** object to access the access token.

 ## Remarks

 This API requires a single sign-on configuration that bridges the add-in to an Azure application.
 Office users sign-in with Organizational Accounts and Microsoft Accounts.
-Microsoft Azure returns Tokens intended for both user account types to access resources in the Microsoft Graph.
+Microsoft Azure returns tokens intended for both user account types to access resources in the Microsoft Graph.

 ## Support details